The post Guatemala’s Pacific Coast is Billfish Central appeared first on Sport Fishing Mag.

 The post North Carolina’s Crystal Coast is a Gem appeared first on Sport Fishing Mag.

-Score a Mid-Atlantic Billfish Slam
+]]>The post Score a Mid-Atlantic Billfish Slam appeared first on Sport Fishing Mag.

-We were feeling pretty lucky: Fishing 50 miles off Virginia Beach on the hottest day of summer, my friends and I had already fooled two white marlin that came in on the left teaser.
+]]>We were feeling pretty lucky: Fishing 50 miles off Virginia Beach on the hottest day of summer, my friends and I had already fooled two white marlin that came in on the left teaser.
 One fish peeled off to the right flat line and the other circled back on the left long.

 Mid-Atlantic anglers dream all winter about hooking and releasing white marlin, and practice all summer, so the guys managed the chaos like clockwork.
 The anglers dropped back baits as the captain put the boat in a circle.
 Then, a silent 10-count.